floragunncom/search-guard-docs/addendum_c_tls_primer.md

 In order to secure your sensitive data, the first step is to encrypt the entire traffic from and to your ES cluster via TLS.

-By using TLS the traffic between ES nodes and ES clients will be encrypted, which means that:
+By using TLS, the traffic between ES nodes and ES clients will be encrypted, which means that:

-* nobody can spying on the traffic
+* Nobody can spy on the traffic.
-* nobody can tamper with the traffic
+* Nobody can tamper with the traffic.
-* only trusted nodes can join your cluster
+* Only trusted nodes can join your cluster.

 Search Guard supports OpenSSL for improved performance and the most modern cipher suites.